 Everyday, set aside time to read.

 Summer vacation can cause language abilities to deteriorate, but you don't have to pressure your child to do book reports or spelling tests.
 Instead, set aside about half an hour every day for reading.
 Allowing your child to choose what they want to read is the greatest option for summer learning.
-You don't want to make daily reading time difficult by encouraging them to choose anything at a challenging reading level.
+You don't want to make daily reading time difficult, it may result in your child to stop reading, by encouraging them to choose anything at a challenging reading level.

 Family read-aloud sessions can be used to enhance your child's reading time.
 This allows you to expose your child to a variety of stories, including ones that are above their reading level.